 Yes.
 The time you spend in the program will count toward your Professional Engineer (P.E.) license.

 Yes.
 You will have a multitude of assignments during your 18-month rotation.
 Two are currently mandatory: construction and maintenance and operations.
 The others are chosen by you.

 No. Positions can be based in Raleigh or division offices across North Carolina.
 The specific locations will be shared once a candidate has received an offer.

-NCDOT will not be able to consider applicants who have graduated more than two years.
+The program provides opportunities for newly graduated candidates and inspires fresh perspectives to help NCDOT achieve its mission.
+NCDOT will not be able to consider applicants who have been graduated for more than two years.

 NCDOT is looking for individuals who:

-- Demonstrate flexible thinking and a desire to learn and adapt
+Demonstrate flexible thinking and a desire to learn and adapt

-- Have effective writing and presentation skills
+Have effective writing and presentation skills

-- Demonstrate an ability to get things done
+Demonstrate an ability to get things done

 Yes.
 There are two recruiting windows.
 If you were not successful in your initial application, you will need to apply again if you still meet the eligibility criteria.